TheodoreKrypton/tgfs/README.md

 ## Config fields explanation

 - telegram
   - account/bot:
     - session_file: The location to store the session data.
+    - (only for account) used_to_upload_files: Whether to use the user api to upload files.
+Switch it on only IF you are a Telegram premium user.
+This enables uploading files of size up to 4GB.

 - tgfs
   - users: The users authenticated by tgfs, used by both webdav authentication and monitor
   - download
     - chunk_size_kb: The chunk size in KB when downloading files.
 Bigger chunk size means less requests.